Weak Gravity Conjecture of Charged-Rotating-AdS Black Hole Surrounded by Quintessence and String Cloud: Kerr-Newman-AdS black hole with quintessence

-In order to obtain the second relation for the completing this universal relation, we have to use the $T=0$ and solve the temperature.
-To obtain modify entropy, the calculation is very difficult, so we need to do some simplification .
-Hence we obtain the extremal mass with respect to $T=0$, so the equation (29) lead us to arrive following equation,
+To obtain the second relation for completing this universal relation, we must use the $T=0$ and get the corresponding roots.
+The calculation for getting modified entropy is complicated, so we need to do some simplifications.
+Hence, we receive the extremal mass concerning $T=0$, so the equation (\ref{29}) leads us to arrive following equation,

-Here we note that two equations (34) and (35) are exactly same.
+Here, we note that two equations (\ref{34}) and (\ref{35}) are the same.
 So, we first confirmed the Goon-Penco universal extremality relation for this black hole.
-To investigate another universal relation, just like the previous part with respect to relation (32), we will have.
+To investigate another universal relation, just like the previous part concerning relation (\ref{32}), we have,